 The modes functioned first as abbreviations of arguments that brought out their logically relevant form; and second, it seems, as representatives of the form of a class of arguments.

-Stoic syllogistic is an argumental deductive system consisting of five types of indemonstrables or axiomatic arguments and four inference rules, called themata.
+In terms of contemporary logic, Stoic syllogistic is best understood as a substructural backwards-working Gentzen-style natural-deduction system that consists of five kinds of axiomatic arguments (the indemonstrables) and four inference rules, called themata.
 An argument is a syllogism precisely if it either is an indemonstrable or can be reduced to one by means of the themata (D. L. 7.78).
-Syllogisms are thus certain types of formally valid arguments.
+Thus syllogisms are certain kinds of formally valid arguments.
 The Stoics explicitly acknowledged that there are valid arguments that are not syllogisms; but assumed that these could be somehow transformed into syllogisms.

 All basic indemonstrables consist of a non-simple assertible as leading premiss and a simple assertible as co-assumption, and have another simple assertible as conclusion.
 They were defined by five standardized meta-linguistic descriptions of the forms of the arguments (S. E. M 8.224–5; D. L. 7.80–1):

-- A first indemonstrable is an argument composed of a conditional and its antecedent as premises, having the consequent of the conditional as conclusion.
+- A first indemonstrable is an argument that concludes from a conditional and its antecedent the consequent <of the conditional>

-- A second indemonstrable is an argument composed of a conditional and the contradictory of its consequent as premises, having the contradictory of its antecedent as conclusion.
+- A second indemonstrable is an argument that concludes from a conditional and the contradictory of the consequent the contradictory of the antecedent <of the conditional>.

-- A third indemonstrable is an argument composed of a negated conjunction and one of its conjuncts as premises, having the contradictory of the other conjunct as conclusion.
+- A third indemonstrable is an argument that concludes from the negation of a conjunction and one of the conjuncts the contradictory of the other conjunct.

-- A fourth indemonstrable is an argument composed of a disjunctive assertible and one of its disjuncts as premises, having the contradictory of the remaining disjunct as conclusion.
+- A fourth indemonstrable is an argument that concludes from a disjunction and one of the disjuncts the contradictory of the other disjunct.

-- A fifth indemonstrable, finally, is an argument composed of a disjunctive assertible and the contradictory of one of its disjuncts as premises, having the remaining disjunct as conclusion.
+- A fifth indemonstrable is an argument that concludes from a disjunction and the contradictory of one of its disjuncts the other disjunct.

 Whether an argument is an indemonstrable can be tested by comparing it with these meta-linguistic descriptions.
 For instance,